-- (a) You must review DD Form 254 whenever a change in the phase of performance occurs or at your discretion.
-Review the form at least once a year to determine if the classified information can be downgraded or declassified. - (b) Inform the contractor of the results of the review by one of the following means: - (1) Issuance of a revised specification. - (2) Written instructions instead of DD Form 254, if authorized. - (3) Written notification if the review results in no change in the classification specifications. - (c) Prepare a final checklist upon termination or completion of the contract.
+- (a) The contracting officer in coordination with the appropriate program security officer must review DD Form 254 at least once a year, or whenever a change in the phase of performance occurs, to determine if the classified information can be downgraded or declassified. - (b) The contracting officer must inform the contractor of the results of the review by one of the following means: - (1) Issuance of a revised specification.

+- (2) Written instructions instead of DD Form 254, if authorized. - (3) Written notification if the review results in no change in the classification specifications. - (c) The contracting officer must prepare a final checklist upon termination or completion of the contract in accordance with FAR 4.805-5.